YesiltasAlper/Siliconizing-Robot/README.md

 --> Second folder contains working video of Siliconizing Robot.It needs to be downloaded.(2.5 MB and 20 sec).

---> Third folder contains five photos of PLC Software of Siliconizing Robot for fast overview.
+--> Third folder contains five photos of PLC Software of Siliconizing Robot for project overview.

 --> Fourth folder contains two photos of Siliconizing Robot Project.